-The last exploration work performed in the Lowlands by Petrolympic and Squatex was the recording and interpretation of a 40 kilometres 2D seismic survey in 2010 to further refine target areas and locate the best sites to be drilled.
-The resulting profiles have been integrated into a database with all other data acquired to elaborate future work over the area while waiting for the strategic environmental assessment (SEA) to take place.
+The last exploration work performed in the Lowlands by Petrolympic, Squatex and Canbriam was the drilling of the Farnham No. 1 well and the recording and interpretation of a 40 kilometres 2D seismic survey in 2010 to further refine target areas and locate the best sites to be drilled.
+The resulting data and profiles have been integrated into a database with all other data acquired to plan future work over the area while waiting for the strategic environmental assessment (SEA) to take place.